-Certain health conditions, genetics, medicines, and lifestyle habits are risk factors for high blood triglycerides.
+Certain health conditions, genetics, medicines, and lifestyle habits are risk factors for high blood triglycerides, a type of fat.
 For example, a diet high in refined carbohydrates, added sugars, saturated fats, and excessive alcohol can raise a person’s triglyceride levels.

 By changing their diet, the person may be able to manage their blood triglyceride levels.